MagicBowen/cup/README.md

 ## install

 - download cup source code
+- be sure python3 installed on your machine
 - be sure cmake installed on your machine
 - for windows: add cup folder to you environment variable ‘path’
 - for linux or mac: